osuAkatsuki/bancho.py/README.md

 Setup is pretty simple, the commands below should basically be copy-pastable.

-If you have any difficulties setting up gulag, you can contact me via Discord @ cmyui#0425 for support.
+If you have any difficulties setting up gulag, feel free to join the Discord server at the top of the README.

 NOTE: I will not be able to help you out with creating a certificate to connect on the latest osu! versions.